jehart/resume/README.md

  - Edit config.yaml
  - Edit resume.tex
 3. Build
- - to build your new resume type: ``make``
+ - to build your new resume type: ``make dist``
- - There are a number of build targets but the default is will build a directory called ./dist/ and the resulting resume will be in this folder
+ - This will build a directory called ./dist/ and the resulting resume(s) will be in this folder

 <!--# Resume code usage TODO: this needs to be written with examples
 \bull